Last updated: November 7, 2021

 Marriages between white plantation owners and African women were common in East Florida at that time.
-The Spanish government provided for a separate class of free people of color, and encouraged slaves to purchase their freedom.
-Slavery under Spain in Florida was not considered a lifelong condition, and free blacks were involved in the economic development of the region, many of them owning their own slaves.
+The Spanish government provided for a separate class of free people of color, and encouraged enslaved people to purchase their freedom.
+Slavery under Spain in Florida was not considered a lifelong condition, and free blacks were involved in the economic development of the region, some of them owning their own enslaved people.

 After the United States acquired Florida in 1821, the Florida Territorial Council passed laws forbidding interracial marriage and the right of free blacks or mixed race descendants to inherit property.
-To avoid difficulties with the new government in what he termed its "spirit of intolerant prejudice," Kingsley sent his wives, children, and a few slaves to Haiti, by that time a free black republic.
+To avoid difficulties with the new government in what he termed its "spirit of intolerant prejudice," Kingsley sent his wives, children, and a few formerly enslaved people to Haiti, by that time a free black republic.
 His two daughters had already each married white planters and remained in Florida.
-He sold the plantation to his nephew, Kingsley Beatty Gibbs in 1839, and transferred some of the slaves to his plantation in San Jose.
+He sold the plantation to his nephew, Kingsley Beatty Gibbs in 1839, and transferred some of the enslaved people to his plantation in San Jose.

 The Kingsley family's experience in 19th century Florida underscores the arbitrary nature of slavery.
 While American slaveholders believed that color should be the basis of condition, and that that condition was fixed and eternal, men like Kingsley believed otherwise.
 As Kingsley himself put it, "Few, I think will deny that color and condition, if properly considered, are two very separate qualities ... our [American] legislators ... have mistaken the shadow for the substance, and confounded together two very different things; thereby substantiating by law a dangerous and inconvenient antipathy, which can have no better foundation than prejudice."